nix-community/linuxkit-nix/README.md

     pgrep linuxkit
     pgrep hyperkit

-If something goes wrong and it didn't stop propery, you can try:
+If something goes wrong and it didn't stop properly, you can try:

     pkill -F ~/.cache/nix-linuxkit-builder/nix-state/hyperkit.pid hyperkit